Takeaways

 There is nuance throughout the home-buying process.
 Here are several disadvantages to using an escrow account:

-Smart Money -> What is Annual Percentage Rate (APR)?
+Learn More: What Is Your Annual Percentage Rate (APR)?

 Smart Summary